-Here a just a few things to look out for:
+Below are a few things to look out for in the village centre.

-A new sculpture at the top of Druid Avenue by New Zealand artist Jocelyn Pratt has been recently installed.
-Carved from Black Hill granite at the 2014 Adelaide Hills International Scultpure Symposium, the whimsical leaf boat, topped with a stainless steel sail, is titled Journeys.
-Stirling now has two sculptures as a legacy from the Adelaide Hills International Sculpture Symposium, making it a ‘must see’ on the sculpture trail.
+A sculpture at the top of Druid Avenue by New Zealand artist Jocelyn Pratt was carved from Black Hill granite in 2014.
+This whimsical leaf boat, topped with a stainless steel sail, is titled Journeys.

 "A leaf boat – the journey of change, caring for our environment.
 Recognising the need to plant local native trees and plants, provide wildlife habitats and improve water and air quality."